-Firstly she knew somebody in the bank who promised her a loan fairly quick (it actually took 12 days but it was the promise from somebody she knew that drew her in the first place).
+Firstly she knew somebody in the bank who promised her a loan fairly quickly (it actually took 12 days but it was the promise from somebody she knew that drew her in the first place).
 Secondly of course since the repayment was in EMIs, she did not understand the fact that the actual interest rate was as high as 41% p.a.
-Thirdly, she did not mind providing the additional security of her,life insurance,policy since it was anyway lying around in her cupboard.
+Thirdly, she did not mind providing the additional security of her, life insurance, policy since it was anyway lying around in her cupboard.
 And perhaps the clincher was the inherent assurance that she could get her precious jewelry back across the counter as soon as she repaid the entire loan.

-Now most financial planners (including Apnapaisa) recommend taking gold loans (of course only when taking a loan is absolutely essential) as they are economically priced, available quickly irrespective of your credit history or age or income and can be prepaid as and when you have additional funds without (normally) attracting any pre-payment premium.
+Now, most financial planners (including Apnapaisa) recommend taking gold loans (of course only when taking a loan is absolutely essential) as they are economically priced, available quickly irrespective of your credit history or age or income, and can be prepaid as when you have additional funds without (normally) attracting any pre-payment premium.

 Name of the Lender

 Up to 24 months

 Remember just like all that glitters is not gold similarly not all gold loans are necessarily cheap.